In short, user documentation is your secret weapon to cut down on support tickets, long response times and mediocre customer service.

-Canva’s help center is packed with resources in various formats and categories.
+Canva’s help center includes tons of resources in various formats and categories.
 Users can jump to either of the eight main topics to troubleshoot their issues.
 Each category has a clearly defined structure and different answers for desktop and mobile apps.

 What sets Canva apart

-- Each category covers a crucial aspect/feature of the tool with no differentiation between free and paid users.
+- Each category covers crucial tool features without differentiating between free and paid users.

 - The Top Articles section gives users quick access to the most viewed resources.

-- Every article is created as a step-by-step guide to offer better readability and ease of understanding.
+- Every article is a step-by-step guide, offering better readability and ease of understanding.